heerdyes/toy-flask-app/README.md

 # toy-flask-app
-a toy python-flask webapp to for devops pipeline demos
+a toy python-flask webapp for devops pipeline demos